 - Dec.
 31: New Year’s Eve

-Regional holidays for Celebrations of San Salvador falls on August 4 and 5.
+Regional holidays for celebrations of San Salvador fall on August 4th and 5th.

 Workers are entitled to 2 weeks of paid leave for every year of service.